input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 A party can cast a vote for a block, if
   * the current slot is the first slot in a voting round
   * the party is a member of the voting committee
-  * the chain is not in a cooldown phase
+  * the chain is not in a cool-down phase

 Voting updates the party's local state and for all other parties a message is added to be consumed immediately.